 Eta crossed into northern Nicaragua on November 3 as a Category 4 hurricane, and pounded that country and Honduras, Guatemala and Belize for days with heavy rain.

 The full scope of the damage from Eta likely won’t be known for a while.
 But the powerful storm, combined with the coronavirus pandemic, may be remembered as one of the worst natural disasters to hit the region.

-More than 3.6 million people across Central America have been affected to varying degrees, according to the Red Cross.
-“We are talking about a huge impact across the region,” said Santiago Luego, of the Red Cross.
+More than 3.6 million people across Central America have been affected by the storm to varying degrees, the Red Cross said earlier this week.

-Even before the storm, Nicaragua, Honduras, and Guatemala had poor public health systems that were struggling in the fight against Covid-19.
+Even before the storm, Nicaragua, Honduras, and Guatemala had poor public health systems that were struggling against Covid-19.

 With thousands in shelters, and social distancing hard to do, many fear that the disease will spread.
 Hospitals there now also face the burden of combating other illnesses related to the storm and flooding, from dengue to cholera to yellow fever.